 4) Create a Content Outline for the Story

-Now, you are ready to create the outline to your story.
+Now, you are ready to create the outline for your story.
 Write the outline of the video from start to finish with one scenario.
 Then, pick a point in the story where you can offer a different scenario and write out that scenario.
 As not to overwhelm your viewers, it may be best to offer only 2 or 3 options per scenario.

 Now is the time to keep in mind those products or services you want to highlight.
 Decide which images you will use and what content you will write to describe them.
 Remind yourself of your purpose.
 Are you hoping to inform viewers of a topic or are you giving product information in hopes to make a sale?
 The content you include will be the magnet that leads your customers in the right direction.